 - Other issues in creating concepts: pre-coordination vs. post-coordination, scope notes, attributes of concepts, and categories

 Best practices for structuring a taxonomy or thesaurus according to recognized standards

 - Semantic variations of relationships

 - Creating hierarchies: depth and breadth, arrangement of the hierarchy, recursive retrieval, and grouping categories

 Lesson 4: Software for creating taxonomies

-- Overview of thesaurus software
+- Overview of taxonomy/thesaurus management software

-- Other thesaurus software
+- Traditional thesaurus management software

 Lesson 5: Concluding topics and issues